justmorpheus/vscode-eks/README.md

 # VSCode Code-server Deployment for Kubernetes Lab

-This repository contains scripts to deploy infrastructure for a VSCode server on AWS EKS using Terraform.
+This repository contains scripts to deploy VSCode server using Terraform in EC2.

+> As cloud9 is deprecated, for labs and learning this script has been created.

 ## Table of Contents